 78. Underlines that, to date, the Union budget has been required only to repay interest related to NGEU and that, from 2028 onwards, the budget will also have to repay the capital; underscores that the total costs for NGEU capital and interest repayments are projected to be around EUR 20-30 billion a year from 2028;

 79. Acknowledges that, while NGEU borrowing costs will be more stable in the next MFF period as bonds will already have been issued, the precise repayment profile will have an impact on the level of interest and thus on the degree of volatility; insists, therefore, that such repayment costs be treated distinctly from appropriations for EU programmes within the MFF architecture;

+New.
+Calls for new facilities and debt repayment to rely on a mix of instruments, including own resources as well as joint EU debts.
+EU bonds would be key to finance the new facilities while new own resources will enable the EU to service interest payments and repayment of the principal of the EU debt and alleviate the Member States’ debt burden; these safe sovereign assets should be guaranteed collectively by all Member states according to their fiscal capacities.
+They can be held by EU households, as well.

 80. Points, moreover, to the increasing demand for the Union budget to serve as a guarantee for the Union’s vital support through macro-financial assistance; underlines that, in the event of default or the withdrawal of national guarantees, the Union budget ultimately underwrites all macro-financial assistance loans and therefore bears significant and inherently unpredictable contingent liabilities, notably in relation to Ukraine;